tidyverse/reprex/README.md

     -   Think: `iris` or `mtcars`.
 Bore me.
     -   If you must make some objects, minimize their size and complexity.
     -   Get just a bit of something with `head()` or by indexing with the result of `sample()`.
 If anything is random, consider using `set.seed()` to make it repeatable.
     -   `dput()` is a good way to get the code to create an object you have lying around.
-Copy and paste the *result* of this into your reprex. *(We might try to facilitate this in future, see [\#7](https://github.com/jennybc/reprex/issues/7).)*
+Copy and paste the *result* of this into your reprex.
     -   Look at official examples and try to write in that style.
 Consider adapting one.
 -   Include commands on a strict "need to run" basis.
     -   Ruthlessly strip out anything unrelated to the specific matter at hand.
     -   Include every single command that is required, e.g. loading specific packages via `library(foo)`.
 -   Consider including so-called "session info", i.e. your OS and versions of R and add-on packages, if it's conceivable that it matters.
 Use `reprex(..., si = TRUE)` for this.
+-   Whitespace rationing is not in effect.
+Use good [coding style](http://adv-r.had.co.nz/Style.html).
 -   Pack it in, pack it out, and don't take liberties with other people's computers.
+You are asking people to run this code!
     -   If you change options, store original values at the start, do your thing, then restore them: `opar <- par(pch = 19) <blah blah blah> par(opar)`.
     -   If you create files, delete them when you're done: `write(x, "foo.txt") <blah blah blah> file.remove("foo.txt")`.
     -   Don't delete files or objects that you didn't create in the first place.
     -   Don't mask built-in functions, i.e. don't define a new function named `c`.
     -   Take advantage of R's built-in ability to create temporary files and directories.
 Read up on [`tempfile()` and `tempdir()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/tempfile.html).
--   Whitespace rationing is not in effect.
-Use good [coding style](http://adv-r.had.co.nz/Style.html).
+    -   Don't start with `setwd("C:\Users\jenny\path\that\only\I\have")`, because it won't work on anyone else's computer.
+    -   Don't start with `rm(list = ls())`, because it is anti-social to clobber other people's workspaces.

 But won't that take time and effort?